 A vivid childhood memory is of a trip to the Bronx in New York City to attend a night game at the old Yankee Stadium, the one I thought Babe Ruth had actually built!
 My father carefully parked his 1956 Lincoln Capri in one of the huge parking lots.

 The voice of Bob Sheppard.
 I can still hear his euphonious voice saying ‘Ladies and Gentlemen, welcome to Yankee Stadium’.
-Then ‘and now batting for the Yankees, number 7, Mickey Mantle, number 7.’
-Still sends shivers up my spine.
-And then Yogi, Phil, Whitey, Gil and Billy!
+‘And now batting for the Yankees, number 7, Mickey Mantle, number 7.’
+Still gives me shivers.

-The 10th chapter of John tells us about sheep and the shepherd.
-They know his voice and follow him.
-It’s the very voice of Jesus, the Good Shepherd. ‘…the sheep listen to His voice, He calls His own sheep by name and leads them…I am the Good Shepherd; I know my sheep and my sheep know me…they too will listen to my voice…’ (vs. 3,14,16).
+The 10th chapter of John speaks of the shepherd.
+His sheep know his voice and follow him.
+It’s the voice of Jesus. ‘…the sheep listen to His voice, He calls His own sheep by name and leads them…I am the Good Shepherd; I know my sheep and my sheep know me…they too will listen to my voice…’ (vs. 3,14,16).

-As Bob Sheppard called each Yankee player by name, so Jesus knows us, each one of His very own, and calls us into His service…by name.
-Our names.
-What’s more, He goes before us and leads us.
+As Bob Sheppard called each Yankee player by name, so Jesus knows each one of us, and calls us by name.
 We know His voice…from the Bible.
-Read it…pause over verses that grab you…Listen to the voice of the Shepherd!
+Read it.
+Listen to the voice of the Shepherd!
 Do you hear Him calling your name?

 We hear your voice, our Lord.
 And we love you.
 Amen.